My bottle is empty!

 - Melt/warm your oils and ewax and bring to 170 degrees C in a clean glass, porcelain or stainless steel pot.
 Hold for 20 minutes.

-- Add in your fragrances and preservatives at this time-stirring manually to get any air bubbles out of the mixture.
+- Add in your preservatives (your preserverative will have a temperature its safe to add-I use Phenoxyethanol/ Caprylyl Glycol/ Sorbic Acid which is safe to add at 140 degrees).
+Stir manually to get any air bubbles out of the mixture.

 There is an eye make up remover I make that works great too.
 It contains: